Coin Flipper — Flip a Coin Online

 How Does a Virtual Coin Flip Work?

 A virtual coin flip works by generating a random decimal number between 0 and 1.
 If the number is below 0.5, the result is heads; if it is 0.5 or greater, the result is tails.
-This produces exactly equal probability for each outcome.
+This produces a perfectly equal 50/50 probability for each outcome.

 // JavaScript coin flip implementation